henryhu1/URA-Backend/README.md

 #### RabbitMQ
 By default, the RabbitMQ image is used by celery.
-You can pull any image RabbitMQ image you like from Docker Hub.
+You can pull any [RabbitMQ image](https://hub.docker.com/_/rabbitmq) you like from Docker Hub.

 ex.
 ```shell